Bruce Irvin: 2012

-On May 7, 2012, the Seattle Seahawks signed Irvin to a fully guaranteed four-year, $9.34 million contract that includes a signing bonus of $4.92 million.
+The Seahawks selection of Irvin surprised many scouts and analysts and drew major criticism as no major mock drafts, including Sports Illustrated, ESPN, Mike Mayock, and Mel Kiper, had Irvin being selected in the first round.
+It was reported that Irvin had quietly become a top prospect and at least seven teams had him ranked as a top 15 talent.
+On May 7, 2012, the Seahawks signed Irvin to a fully guaranteed four-year, $9.34 million contract that includes a signing bonus of $4.92 million.

 Irvin entered training camp getting first team reps at the Seahawks' hybrid Leo (defensive end/outside linebacker) position while Chris Clemons was in a contract hold out.
 Once Clemons returned in July, Irvin reverted to the second team defense.
 Head coach Pete Carroll named him the backup defensive end behind Clemons to start the regular season, with Red Bryant occupying the other side.

-He made his professional regular season debut in the Seattle Seahawks' season-opening 20-16 loss at the Arizona Cardinals.
-On September 16, 2012, Irvin made his first career tackles and was credited with a half a sack during the Seahawks' 27-7 victory against the Dallas Cowboys.
+He made his professional regular season debut in the Seahawks' season-opening 20–16 loss at the Arizona Cardinals.
+On September 16, 2012, Irvin made his first career tackles and was credited with a half a sack during the Seahawks' 27–7 victory against the Dallas Cowboys.
 In the fourth quarter, Irvin and Jason Jones sacked quarterback Tony Romo together, marking the first sack of his career.
-On September 24, 2012, Irvin recorded two combined tackles and sacked Aaron Rodgers twice during a 14-12 victory over the Green Bay Packers.
+On September 24, 2012, Irvin recorded two combined tackles and sacked Aaron Rodgers twice during a 14–12 victory over the Green Bay Packers.
 This marked his first career multi-sack game, solo tackle, and solo sack.
-In Week 5, Irvin recorded two solo tackles, had two sacks, and forced the first fumble of his career during a 16-12 win at the Carolina Panthers.
-On November 11, 2012, Irvin made two solo tackles and sacked New York Jets' quarterback Mark Sanchez twice in Seattle's 28-7 victory.
+In Week 5, Irvin recorded two solo tackles, had two sacks, and forced the first fumble of his career during a 16–12 win at the Carolina Panthers.
+On November 11, 2012, Irvin made two solo tackles and sacked Jets quarterback Mark Sanchez twice in Seattle's 28–7 victory.
 He finished his rookie season with ten combined tackles (eight solo), eight sacks, and a forced fumble in 16 games and zero starts.
+He was named to the PFWA All-Rookie Team.

-Irvin played his first career playoff game in the Wild Card game against the Washington Redskins, where he sacked Washington QB Robert Griffin III for a 12-yard loss late in the fourth quarter and also recorded a defended pass en route to the team's 24-14 victory.
-He went on to start a playoff game for the first time in his career in the Divisional Round game against the Atlanta Falcons, which the Seahawks lost 28-30.
+Irvin played his first career playoff game in the Wild Card game against the Washington Redskins, where he sacked Washington QB Robert Griffin III for a 12-yard loss late in the fourth quarter and also recorded a defended pass en route to the team's 24–14 victory.
+He went on to start a playoff game for the first time in his career in the divisional round game against the Atlanta Falcons, which the Seahawks lost 28–30.